 The kind of people who bake bread tend to be the kind of people who try to minimize their environmental footprint, Challenger says.
 “That’s the way we should be,” he said.
 “We should leave the world a better place.”

-With the help of the TPH Global® team, Challenger found a solution that was sturdy, environmentally friendly and ensured that his bread pans arrived at the end of their journey looking as good as they do at the beginning.
+With the help of the TPH Global team, Challenger found a solution that was sturdy, environmentally friendly and ensured that his bread pans arrived at the end of their journey looking as good as they do at the beginning.

 That’s a recipe we’ve perfected at TPH, across a wide range of industries, products and supply chain journeys.
-From big-box retail campaigns to specialty stores and online sales, we position our clients for success.
+From warehouse clubs and big-box retail to specialty stores and online sales, we position our clients for success.
 Whether they are pitching Costco for the first time or struggling to streamline international supply chain hurdles, we make the process easy for our clients, delivering confidence at every step.
 And occasionally, a great loaf of bread.

 To learn more about what we can do to ensure the success of your next campaign, give us a call or click on the link below.
 To learn more about how to make a perfect loaf of bread, visit the Challenger Breadware website or connect with Jim on Instagram @JimChall or @ChallengerBreadware